The Shin-Bijutsukai was a turn-of-the-century (1901-1902) design magazine full of vintage Japanese art prints.

 1. Trees & Flowers Purple Background

-This vintage Japanese print is from page 10 of Shin-Bijutsukai.
+This vintage Japanese print from the Shin-Bijutsukai.
 Blossom flowers with a purple sky background.

-Print from page 19 of Shin-Bijutsukai.
-This looks like Mount Fuji with blossom two classic symbols of Japanese culture.
+This looks like Mount Fuji with cherry blossoms, two classic symbols of Japanese culture.

 With Japan being made up of over 6000 islands and over 400 inhabited, it’s not surprising that the sea and waves feature in much vintage Japanese art.